Wendy Ingram, PhD

 Paul completed a psychiatric residency at Johns Hopkins Hospital where he continues clinical work in the Anxiety Clinic, supervising and lecturing for the residents and medical students, and serving as managing editor of the Johns Hopkins Psychiatry Guide.
 His research investigates local risk factors for suicide completion, the use of esketamine to treat suicidality, and the role of doubt and indecision in OCD.
 Prior to his medical training, Paul had worked in bench neuroscience, MRS brain imaging, and as a Baltimore city high school teacher.

 Calliope is a doctoral student in the Department of Mental Health advised by Dr. Dani Fallin.
-Her primary research interest is the connection between the immune system, gut health, and the development of psychiatric disorders, especially anxiety disorders and autism spectrum disorders.
+Her primary research interest is the intersection between physical and mental health, particularly the role of the immune system and gut in the etiology and presentation of psychiatric disorders.
+Her doctoral work is focused on the role of the gut microbiome and gastrointestinal symptoms in Autism Spectrum Disorder.
 Prior to attending Johns Hopkins she received an MPH in Epidemiology and Biostatistics and a Bachelor’s degree in Public Health and Molecular and Cell Biology from UC Berkeley.

 Kira is a doctoral student in the Department of Mental Health advised by Dr. Ramin Mojtabai.
 She is interested in access to mental health services, need for care, and the use of depression screening, particularly in adolescent and young adult populations.
 She is also interested in methodologies related to systematic reviews and meta-analyses.
 Prior to attending Johns Hopkins, Kira received her BA in Psychology and her MSc in Psychiatry, both from McGill University in Canada.

 Darlynn Rojo-Wissar, MPH